simurai/none-syntax/README.md

-# none-syntax
-None Syntax theme for Atom
+# None Syntax theme for Atom

+> Warning!
+Don't use for real

+This theme has **no** styling.
+It's only meant for testing Atom "theme-less".